WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part4/Resistor_Lab/index.md

 Once the circuit is built, we need to measure the resistance from one end of the resistor series to the other.

-Plug the multimeter probes into the standard, low power ports on your multimeter, putting the black probe into the black socket, and the red probe into the red socket.
+Plug the multimeter probes into the standard, low-power ports on your multimeter, putting the black probe into the black socket, and the red probe into the red socket.
 Usually the black socket is labeled `COM`, for "common", and the red socket has a set of symbols indicating that it's meant for the measurement probe:

 ![Photo of multimeter probes plugged in, black to COM socket and red to the V (volts) socket.](Probe_Plugs.jpg){:standalone}